OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-hide-or-show-a-control-programmatically.md

 ---
-title: How to: Hide or Show a Control Programmatically
+title: "How to: Hide or Show a Control Programmatically"
 keywords: olmain11.chm1045238
 f1_keywords:
 - olmain11.chm1045238